William Barnsley Allen: First World War

 In 1917 Allen was awarded a Bar to his Military Cross:

 For conspicuous gallantry and devotion to duty.
 During an intense bombardment of a town with high explosive and gas shells, he left the Advance Dressing Station to search for wounded men.
 Hearing that there were some in a remote part of the town, he proceeded there, collected them, and supervised their removal to the Dressing Station.
 On his return, hearing that a party under another Officer had not come in, he was on the point of starting out again to look, for them when they appeared.
 Although seriously gassed, he continued to perform his duties with the greatest devotion and gallantry, until eventually evacuated to the Casualty Clearing Station.

-For actions in October 1918 Allen (by then acting major) was awarded the Distinguished Service Order:
+For actions in October 1918 Allen (by then acting major) was appointed a Companion of the Distinguished Service Order:

 For conspicuous gallantry and devotion to duty during the fighting west of Saulzoir for the Selle River line between 11 and 14 October 1918.
 He showed a very high degree of fearless initiative in organising the collection of wounded from ground under continuous hostile shell fire, and by his inspiring example, untiring energy and contempt of danger, he was able to move large numbers of helpless wounded from positions of danger before he was himself gassed.

 He also received a mention in despatches at the end of the war.

 Allen died of an accidental drug overdose in 1933.